|

 None of these natural deodorants will make you smell worse.
 The bacteria under your arms will start changing, and it can take up to 30 days for your body to get used to the natural DIY deodorant.

-If you want to help your body to get used to the natural deodorant faster, you can detoxify your armpits (find out how below).
+If you want to help your body get used to the natural deodorant faster, you can detoxify your armpits (find out how below).

 How do I stop my armpits from smelling without deodorant?

-Armpit detox is supposed to increase natural deodorants’ effectiveness, remove the buildup of antiperspirant, and eliminate odor.
+You can try to detoxify your armpits.
+Armpit detox is supposed to increase natural deodorants’ effectiveness, remove the buildup of antiperspirants, and eliminate odor.
+To do it, follow one of the two mixtures:

 Mixture 1: